 Besides bus transportation, some students walk and ride bicycles to school; parents or other adults in cars also transport students to and from school.
 The option is left to the family.
 However, we ask that if a child will come or leave school other than by his/her usual manner, the parent or guardian should notify the school/teacher and bus driver.
-This is especially important for children in grades Kindergarten, one, two and three.
+This is especially important for children in younger grades.
 If more than one student is involved, parents of each child should send notes to teachers and bus drivers.
 We can then ensure that every child gets to school and home safely.